 ELEVATION: 2,922 m (9,587 ft)

 LOCATION: Benguet, Ifugao, Nueva Vizcaya

-Where the borders of the provinces of Benguet, Ifugao, and Nueva Vizcaya meet rises Pulag, the tallest peak in the island of Luzon and the third highest mountain in the Philippines.
+Where the borders of the provinces of Benguet, Ifugao, and Nueva Vizcaya meet rises Pulag, the tallest peak in the island of Luzon and the third of the loftiest mountains in the Philippines.
 Soaring to a height of 2,922 m (9,587 ft), Pulag, nicknamed the Playground of the Gods, is the uncontested pinnacle of the Cordilleras – the long and lofty mountain range in Northern Luzon that encompasses several provinces.